 Try connect to service” messages indicate that Okapi is still starting modules.

 When Okapi pauses occasionally and shows bursts of “Timer” tasks, then it should be ready for interaction.

 Quick visit to UI

 Use the local web browser to login to the user interface at

 Inspect the Settings page to find the version of Okapi, and the installed modules:

-Note: If errors are presented, then you probably did not wait long enough.
+Note: If errors are presented, then you probably did not wait long enough, it takes about 5-30 minutes.
 Do logout, wait, and then log in again.